 1. Low Deposit Home Loan

-The flagship product.
-2% deposit, no LMI, 7.60% p.a. variable (comparison 7.68%).
-Property cap $860,000 in Perth Metro.
-Buy an established home, a house and land package, or a modular home (modular sits under the same product).
-This is the path 80% of Keystart customers take.
+The flagship.
+2% deposit, no LMI, 7.85% p.a. variable, with the $860,000 Perth metro cap.
+Buy an established home, a house-and-land package or a modular home.
+Roughly 80% of Keystart customers take this path.

-You buy 70% of the property, the WA Housing Authority owns the remaining 30%.
-You pay interest only on your 70% share, which slashes monthly repayments.
-Income limits are lower ($123,000 singles / $189,000 family) and there are property type restrictions (typically newer or off-the-plan stock).
-You can staircase up — buy back the Housing Authority's share over time in 5% chunks.
-The end-game is full ownership.
-Rate: 7.60% (comparison 7.71%).
+A shared equity loan: you buy 70% of the property and the WA Housing Authority owns the other 30%.
+You only pay interest on your 70% share, which cuts the monthly repayment.
+Income limits are lower ($123,000 singles / $189,000 family) and stock is usually newer or off-the-plan.
+You can staircase up, buy back the Authority's share in 5% chunks toward full ownership.
+Rate 7.85%.

 3. Skilled Start Home Loan